Timberwolves' Josh Minott: Recalled by Minnesota

-Minott spent the last week in the G League but will be available for Minnesota's matchup against the Grizzlies on Friday.
-Over seven NBA appearances this year, he's averaged just 1.4 points in 2.3 minutes per game.
+Minott has been shuffled between the G League and parent club recently, and he'll be available for Minnesota's game against the Kings on Monday after a one-game stint with Iowa.
+He's averaging just 1.4 points in 2.3 minutes per game over seven NBA appearances this year.

 More News